ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 ```

 Converts the specified string to its `Date` equivalent by using culture specific format information and formatting style.

-**TODO:** Link to microsoft format string reference... or a short reference

 <a id="markdown-drawing" name="drawing"></a>
 ## Drawing